The Indonesian Confrontation

 1963 – 1966

-Australian units which fought during Confrontation did so as part of a larger British and Commonwealth force under overall British command.
-Australia's commitment to operations against Indonesia in Borneo and West Malaysia fell within the context of its membership in the Far East Strategic Reserve.
+Australian units which fought during the confrontation did so as part of a larger British and Commonwealth force under overall British command.
+Australia’s commitment to operations against Indonesia in Borneo and West Malaysia fell within the context of its membership in the Far East Strategic Reserve.

-Two Australian battalion served in Sarawak, Borneo, and conducted extensive operations on both sides of the border and were involved in clashes with Indonesian regulars.
+Two Australian battalion served in Sarawak, Borneo, and conducted extensive operations on both sides of the border and was involved in clashes with Indonesian regulars.
 Two squadrons of the Special Air Service, a troop of the Royal Australian Signals, several artillery batteries and parties of the Royal Australian Engineers were also involved in Borneo.
-Ships of the Royal Australian Navy served in the surrounding waters and several RAAF squadrons were also involved in Confrontation.
+Ships of the Royal Australian Navy served in the surrounding waters and several RAAF squadrons were also involved.

 Continuing negotiations between Indonesia and Malaysia ended the conflict, and the two sides signed a peace treaty in Bangkok in August 1966.
-23 Australians were killed during Confrontation, seven of them on operations, and eight were wounded.
+23 Australians were killed during the confrontation, seven of them on operations, and eight were wounded.